 - Select sample locations using a random or stratified random sampling procedure, as specified by the agency.
 The material shall be tested to determine variations.
 The supplier/contractor shall provide equipment for safe and appropriate sampling, including sampling devices on plants when required. - Ensure the container(s) and sampling equipment are clean and dry before sampling. - For dense graded mixture samples use cardboard boxes, stainless steel bowls or other agency-approved containers. - For hot open graded mixture samples use stainless steel bowls.
-Do not put open graded mixture samples in boxes until they have cooled to the point that asphalt binder will not migrate from the aggregate.
+Cardboard boxes can be used if the sample has cooled to the point that asphalt binder will not migrate from the aggregate.